Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Independent trajectory methods

 The independent-trajectory methods combine a (classical) phase-space description of the nuclear degrees of freedom with a quantum mechanical wave-function formalism of the electronic subsystem.
 The partial phase-space description by itself is not an approximation and can be understood in the framework of the partial Wigner transform.\cite{Kapral1999,Grunwald2009,Ando2002} The Wigner transform (sometimes called Weyl transform) maps an operator $\hat O$ to a function of phase-space $O_W(R,P)$.\cite{Wigner1932,Weyl1927,Moyal1949,Hillery1984,Case2008} For a composite electron-nuclear system one can define the partial Wigner transform acting on the nuclear degrees of freedom by:\cite{Ando2002,Horenko2001,Ando2003}

-where the selected electronic basis $\ket{\phi_a(R)}$ can refer to both diabatic or adiabatic states.
-Of special importance is the partial Wigner transform of the density matrix of the full system $\hat \rho=\ket{\Psi}\bra{\Psi}$, which allows to calculate expectation values of any operator via a phase-space average:
+where the selected electronic basis $|\phi_a(R)\rangle$ can refer to both diabatic or adiabatic states and the integral is taken over the whole nuclear position space $Z$.
+Of special importance is the partial Wigner transform of the density matrix of the full system $\hat \rho=\ket{\Psi}\bra{\Psi}$, which allows us to calculate expectation values of any operator via a phase-space average:

 The term $W_{b,a}(R,P)\coloneqq\frac{\rho_{b,a:W}(R,P)}{(2\pi\hbar)^{n}}$ looks like a probability distribution in phase space, but can contain negative values.
 When we speak of the partially Wigner-transformed density matrix we always refer to this object $W_{b,a}(R,P)$.
 For a pure state expanded in the same basis as used in Eq.~\eqref{Eq:PhaseSpace:Rep_then_WignerTransform} it can be written as: